jon-harper/E34M1/docs/modules/rear.md

 </div>
 </div>

-### Low-Profile Sideways
+### Single 5015 Fan

 <div markdown class="jh-grid-container jh-grid-2">
 <div markdown class="jh-grid-para">

 **Description**

-This is a custom cooling inlet with that maximizes available build area.
+This is a cooling inlet for a single 5015 fan that maximizes available build area.

 Use this if you are not sure which cooling inlet is best for you.